 How to avoid January crowds

-It's pretty easy to avoid most of the January Disney World Crowds.
-Mainly because for most of the month there aren't any.
+It’s pretty easy to avoid most of the January Disney World Crowds.
+Mainly because for most of the month they aren’t terrible.

 But just in case you run in to some, or you have to go during the busier dates, don’t worry.
 Dad has some really good tips for how to deal with crowds at WDW.